SSLcom/acme4j/src/doc/docs/usage/connecting.md

 ## Standard URIs

-The `Session` constructor expects the URI of the ACME server's _directory_, as it is documented by the CA. For example, this is how to connect to the _Let's Encrypt_ staging server.
+The `Session` constructor expects the URI of the ACME server's _directory_, as it is documented by the CA. For example, this is how to connect to the _SSL.com_ staging server.

 ```java
 Session session